All Episodes

 New York Times, American Dream is elusive for new generation.

-To dovetail with the story we just had, Business Insider, no reason to look for work, young people said.
+This July 6th of this year, to dovetail with the story we just had, Business Insider, no reason to look for work, young people say.

-Say, there isn't any.
+There isn't any.

-American dream elusive for new generation.
+American Dream elusive for new generation.

 Who's running the country?